alinnman/celestial-navigation/APPDOC.md

 #### Name of Object<a name="name"></a>

 You have to select the **name** of the object.
-Choose the Sun, one of the planets (mercury, venus, mars, jupiter or saturn) or a selected **navigational star**.
+Choose the Sun, one of the planets (venus, mars, jupiter or saturn) or a selected **navigational star**.
 You find a [list&nbsp;of&nbsp;these&nbsp;stars&nbsp;here](https://github.com/alinnman/celestial-navigation/blob/main/README.md#navstars).